 At the core of our enterprise integration solution is formidable software designed for efficient information processing.
 This platform, which serves as the engine behind our market-leading solution, Onpoint CDM, provides tools for secure submission, cleanses and standardizes incoming data, performs rigorous quality assurance procedures, and integrates and consolidates disparate data sets.
 The end goal: downstream data enrichment and follow-on analytics.

-Data Collection: Our systems have been handling secure submissions of healthcare data – commercial, Medicaid, and Medicare alike – for nearly 15 years across multiple states and more than 250 carriers.
-With tested and trusted systems, our data collection solution sets the foundation for the delivery of a reliable resource in support of advanced analytics with its superior data processing and performance capabilities.
+Data Collection: Our systems have been handling secure submissions of healthcare data – commercial, Medicaid, and Medicare alike – for nearly 15 years across several states and more than 250 carriers.
+With its superior data processing and performance capabilities, our data collection solution sets the foundation for the delivery of a reliable resource in support of advanced analytics.

-Data Submission Portal: Onpoint supports each of our clients’ submitters through a customized, secure online interface from implementation through production.
-Onpoint CDM offers credentialed users a wide range of tools to help keep them informed – from helpful links and collection rules and regulation documentation, to data submission guides, FAQs, and announcements.
+Data Submission Portal: Our Data Operations team supports each of our clients and their submitters through a secure online interface: Onpoint CDM.
+There, credentialed users are offered a wide range of tools to help keep them informed – from helpful links and collection rules and regulation documentation, to data submission guides, FAQs, and announcements.

-Public/Private Payer Integration: Our staff have deep expertise in the integration of public and private payer data, expertly mapping and merging Medicaid and Medicare data with commercial streams, applying customized field-level validations, adjustment algorithms, and flag assignments to support analytics.
+Public/Private Payer Integration: Our staff have deep expertise in the integration of public and private payer data sources, expertly mapping and merging Medicaid and Medicare data with commercial streams, applying customized field-level validations, adjustment algorithms, and flag assignments to support analytics.

-Data Warehousing: Onpoint’s operational data store uses a highly normalized, relational database design to enable efficient processing of data transactions.
-The format of the Onpoint CDM standard extract (the data model used for data dissemination and analytics) has been optimized for downstream analytics and reporting.
-With the recipients and uses of this standard extract varying greatly, the structure has been designed with the versatility to meet changing needs.
+Data Warehousing: Our operational data store uses a highly normalized, relational database design to facilitate efficient processing of data transactions.
+The resulting data model is optimized for downstream analytics and reporting and designed with the versatility to meet evolving client needs.

 Data Security: We take data security as seriously as our clients.
 Operating from a SSAE 16 / SOC II hardened data center, we remain in full security compliance with HIPAA and HITECH and feature certification from the CMS Qualified Entity Certification Program (QECP).
 On top of that, Onpoint has earned Certified status for information security by the Health Information Trust (HITRUST) Alliance.
 With the HITRUST CSF Certified Status, Onpoint meets key healthcare regulations and requirements for protecting and securing sensitive private healthcare information.

-Onpoint’s integration tools are optimized to provide superior data processing and performance, enabling the creation of a robust set of value-add services, including attribution, group assignment, identity resolution, performance measurement, risk scoring, and use-flag assignment.
+Onpoint’s enterprise integration solution is constantly optimized to provide superior data processing and performance, enabling the creation of a robust set of value-add services, including attribution, flag assignment, group assignment, identity resolution, performance measurement, and risk scoring.

-Attribution: Member-to-provider, provider-to-practice, and practice-to-organization attribution algorithms are interconnected processes that together enable researchers to evaluate the delivery and quality of care at each level of treatment.
+Attribution: Member-to-provider, provider-to-practice, and practice-to-organization attribution algorithms are interconnected assignments that help researchers evaluate the delivery and quality of care at each level of treatment.

-Group Assignment: Onpoint has extensive experience using more than a dozen systems of groupers – from CRGs and DRGs to ERGs and PFEs, to BETOS and Red Book®, our extensive experience applying grouper software to our clients' data sets helps support a wide array of advanced analyses for employers and provider organizations based on these groupers, including provider profiling, the examination of preference-sensitive conditions to reduce unnecessary care and associated cost, the assessment of cost and quality at episode and specialty levels, and the bundling of provider-based payments to focus on event-based episodes.
+Group Assignment: From CRGs and DRGs to ERGs and PFEs, to BETOS and Red Book®, our extensive experience applying grouper software to our clients' data sets helps support a wide array of advanced analytics and reporting solutions such as the examination of preference-sensitive conditions to reduce unnecessary care and associated cost, the assessment of cost and quality at episode and specialty levels, and the bundling of provider-based payments to focus on event-based episodes.

-Identity Resolution: The tracking of individual patients and providers across time and health plans is critical to accurate analysis.
-Onpoint performs this service through the construction of advanced master patient and provider indices.
-This construction spans a complex series of algorithms and automated linkage steps that rely, first and foremost, on the quality of the underlying data, which is safeguarded by our library of robust data quality validations.
+Identity Resolution: Tracking individual patients and providers across time and health plans is critical to accurate analysis.
+That's why our team performs this service through the construction of advanced master patient and provider indices, which span a complex series of algorithms and automated linkage steps that rely, first and foremost, on the quality of the underlying data.

 Performance Measurement: Our Measures Engine library currently has more than 100 claims- and clinical-based measures programmed and ready to run on our clients' data sets.
-While the majority of those measures are supported by HEDIS, NQF, IHA, AHRQ, and HealthPartners.
-We currently have more than 100 claims- and clinical-based measures in our Measures Engine library, which are refreshed regularly for multiple clients.
-Where national standards don’t yet exist, Onpoint has developed measures and their respective methodologies to address our clients’ interests and varying needs.
+While the majority of those measures are supported by HEDIS, NQF, IHA, AHRQ, and HealthPartners specifications, where national standards don’t yet exist Onpoint has developed measures and their respective methodologies to address our clients’ interests and varying needs.

-End-User Documentation: To develop a cohesive end-user community, we help build a transparent knowledge base by producing a wide array of documentation, including data dictionaries, user guides, technical backgrounders, and data FAQs.
+End-User Documentation: To build a transparent knowledge base for our end-user community, our team of project leads and supporting analysts produce a wide array of documentation, including data dictionaries, user guides, technical backgrounders, and data FAQs.

-Online Collaboration: Onpoint’s interactive Collaboration Zone, powered by Microsoft’s SharePoint, is a secure online hub tailored to the specific needs of clients and their end users, enabling stakeholders to share documentation, access key communications, exchange questions and ideas, and stay up to date through an intuitive user-friendly environment.
+Online Collaboration: Onpoint’s interactive Collaboration Zone, powered by Microsoft SharePoint, is a secure, online hub tailored to the specific needs of clients and their end users, enabling stakeholders to share documentation, access key communications, exchange questions and ideas, and stay up to date through an intuitive user-friendly environment.

-Submitter Outreach: Every data collection implementation involves extensive work with submitters, new and experienced alike — not just to initiate data intake but also to resolve data quality and completeness issues identified throughout the process.
-Rapid resolution of such issues with submitters is essential to generating the foundational data to support downstream analytic goals.
-Factors critical to this process include proactive communication with submitters, online updates and reports through the Onpoint CDM portal, robust and regularly updated documentation, and ongoing training and support.
+Submitter Outreach: Implementation of a client’s data collection initiative involves extensive collaboration with submitters – new and experienced alike – to initiate data transmission activities and to resolve data quality issues identified throughout the process.
+Factors critical to this initial phase include proactive communication, live-time dissemination of data quality reports, robust documentation, and continuous training and support.